chfr/babbel/README.md

 ## Running
 To run it, clone this repo and put it somewhere where your WSGI server of choice can find it, making sure to set up the permissions correctly.
 I used uWSGI to host it on my Raspberry Pi 3, see below for details.
+I haven't tested it thoroughly, but running it with the built-in ``flask run`` command seems to work as well.

+### Dependencies
+The dependencies are listed in requirements.txt.
+Some notable inclusions:

+* **Flask-RESTful**: Used to simplify the creation of RESTful API endpoints
+* **SQLAlchemy**: Database ORM
+* **Flask-SQLAlchemy**: Flask-specific bindings for SQLAlchemy
+* **pytz**: Time zone library, helps to keep time zones in order

 ## Deployment
 I host it using uWSGI, installed from pip:
 ``pip install uwsgi``
 Then launched as follows (port 8080):
 ``uwsgi -s /tmp/uwsgi.sock --manage-script-name --http :8080 --mount /babbel=babbel:app --virtualenv /path/to/your/venv --stats 127.0.0.1:8081 --master --processes 4 --threads 2 --touch-reload /path/to/touchfile``

+## Known issues

+* All timestamps are hardcoded to the UTC time zone.
+Different time zones should work but have not been tested at all.
+* Trailing slashes are important when using cURL, even when using the -L switch to follow redirects.